 DesignPhiladelphia is thrilled to present the 39th Louis I. Kahn Award to Kazuyo Sejima + Ryue Nishizawa / S A N A A, a renowned Tokyo-based architecture firm.
 SANAA is celebrated for its elegant, minimalist architecture that emphasizes light, transparency, and openness.
 Founded by Kazuyo Sejima and Ryue Nishizawa, the firm creates buildings that blur the boundaries between interior and exterior, encouraging movement, interaction, and connection to the surrounding environment.
 Their work is defined by simplicity, clarity, and a deeply human-centered approach to space.

-Sejima and Nishizawa were jointly awarded a series of highly acclaimed honors, including the Golden Lion at the 9th Venice Architecture Biennale in 2004, the Pritzker Prize in 2010, the Praemium Imperiale in 2022, and the Royal Gold Medal in 2025.
+Sejima and Nishizawa have received some of the highest honors in architecture, including the Golden Lion at the Venice Architecture Biennale in 2004, the Pritzker Prize in 2010, the Praemium Imperiale in 2022, and the Royal Gold Medal in 2025.

 Kazuyo Sejima + Ryue Nishizawa / S A N A A was selected for the 2026 Louis I. Kahn Award due to their profound contributions to contemporary architecture, and their ability to create innovative, sustainable designs that resonate both culturally and aesthetically.
 Their work exemplifies the spirit of the Louis I. Kahn Award, and DesignPhiladelphia is honored to present them with this prestigious recognition.